fleetwoodmac/PokemonTeamBuilder/README.md

 ## Show your support

-Give a ⭐️ if this project helped you!
+Please feel free to fork this and start developing it more if you want--it's pretty barebones and sorta buggy in its current state.
+Give it a ⭐️ if you thought it was cool!

 ## 📝 License